Carola Rackete

+Carola Rackete ([kaˈʁoːla ʁaˈkeːtə]; born 8 May 1988) is a German conservation ecologist, activist, politician and former ship captain.
+She was elected to the European Parliament as an independent candidate for the Left Party on 9 June 2024.

+Rackete participated in several research expeditions to Antarctica and the Southern Ocean and is co-founder of the Antarctic Rights initiative.
+She also supported the Extinction Rebellion movement and took part in forest protests in Sweden, as well as the occupations of the Hambach Forest and the Dannenrod Forest in Germany.
+Between 2016 and 2019, she occasionally volunteered for non-governmental sea rescue organisations in the Mediterranean.
+In June 2019, she was arrested for docking a migrant rescue vessel without authorization in the port of Lampedusa, Italy.
+The custodial judge considered Rackete's actions as justified because she had a duty to save lives at sea and ruled that Rackete should not have been arrested.
+In 2021, the pending investigation was formally dismissed, since the state prosecutor didn't see a reason to proceed to court.

 Early life

 Rackete was born in Preetz, near Kiel, Germany.
 She graduated high school in 2007, then studied at Maritime School at Jade University of Applied Sciences in Elsfleth, earning a Bachelor of Science in nautical science and maritime transport in 2011.
 The B.Sc. in Nautical science at Jade University meets the written examination requirement for the captain's licence of the Federal Maritime and Hydrographic Agency of Germany, which is later acquired on the basis of professional experience only.

 In 2018 she earned a master's degree in conservation management from Edge Hill University in England.

 Career

 Rackete was a navigation officer for two years in scientific expeditions in the Arctic and the Antarctic for the Alfred Wegener Institute for Polar and Marine Research.

-For a short period of time, she worked as a conservation volunteer within the Kronotsky Nature Reserve in the Kamchatka Peninsula.
-Later, Carola Rackete worked as safety officer for Silversea Cruises, an ultra-luxury cruise line headquartered in Monaco.
-She later worked as second-officer on ships owned by Greenpeace and the British Antarctic Survey.
+She worked as a conservation volunteer for nine months as part of a European Volunteer Service within the Bystrinsky Nature Reserve in the Kamchatka Peninsula in Russia.
+Later, Carola Rackete worked for 10 weeks as safety officer for Silversea Cruises, a luxury cruise line headquartered in Monaco.
+She later worked as second-officer and Chief Mate on ships owned by Greenpeace and the British Antarctic Survey.